Welcome to today's edition of the Rush 24-7 podcast.

 They're floating it as a trial balloon.

-It's a story out there, it's in a Washington Post.
+It's in a Washington Post.

-They're floating it as a trial balloon, and they're going to see if anybody cares or objects to it, and who objects to it.
+They're floating it as a trial balloon, and they're going to see if anybody cares or objects to it and who objects to it.

 We don't have.